pakeke-constructor/BehaviourTree/README.md

 ## Node callbacks
 Node callbacks allow you to immediately alter the state of Nodes with simple callbacks.

+The returned value will determine what *path* the Node changes to.
+If `nil` is returned, the Node stays in it's current state.

-For example, if the object takes damage,
+For example, if an object takes damage:
 ```lua

 Node:on("damage",